-Marcus Aurelius (121 – 180) was one of the great 5 Roman Emperors.
+Marcus Aurelius (121 – 180) was one of the great five Roman Emperors.
 He is widely regarded to be the model for a just Roman ruler.
-He combined statesmanship with a profound interest in stoic philosophy.
-His meditations reflect his thoughts on self enquiry and self-improvement.
+He combined statesmanship with a profound interest in Stoic philosophy.
+His meditations reflect his thoughts on self-inquiry and self-improvement.

 “Waste no more time talking about great souls and how they should be.
 Become one yourself!”

 Aurelius was born into an aristocratic family with strong ties to the Emperor.
 In 138, he was hand-picked by Hadrian to be his successor.
 He was educated in the classical Latin and Greek texts of the day.
 He also became fascinated with Stoic philosophy and the writings of Epictetus.
 Epictetus was a former slave instrumental in developing a Stoic philosophy and the philosophy of calm detachment to the vagaries of life.

 In 161, Hadrian died and Marcus Aurelius could have legitimately seized power.
 However, he decided to govern jointly with Lucius Verus being made joint emperor in the East.

 “Look well into yourself; there is a source of strength which will always spring up whenever you look there.”

 – Marcus Aurelius.

 On a domestic front, Marcus generally implemented more progressive policies for the marginalised of society – slaves and women.
 He took a great interest in his role of overseeing judicial system.
 He heard many cases and took an active interest in following legal procedure, he had a preference for giving slaves freedom and choosing careful city legislators.

 At the time of his rule, Rome was constantly under attack from enemies in Germany and the Parthian Empire in Syria.
 Much of Marcus Aurelius’ meditations were written against the backdrop of war and death.